akonPAPA/akonPAPA/README.md

 </p>

 ### 🚀 About Me

-🔭 &nbsp;I'm currently working on **Uneployee**
-🌱 &nbsp;I'm currently learning **ML&amp;DL and DeffOffSec currently working on OffSec+ cert**
+🌱 &nbsp;I'm currently learning **ML&AI systems dev and Def/OffSecurity currently working on OSAI certificate**
 👯 &nbsp;I'm looking to collaborate on **AI creation and developing tools for businesses**
-🤔 &nbsp;I'm looking for help with **AI developing right now creating another form of calc than backpropogation and trying to develope another form like LoRA and QLoRA**
+🤔 &nbsp;I'm looking for help with **AI developing , right now trying to wrap the context and reasoning power into better performance and lower system requirements**
-💬 &nbsp;Ask me about **Java, Spring framework, Collab, Joining your team or creating new team.Im open for offers and opportunities to creat or work in interesting projects**
+💬 &nbsp;Ask me about **Java, Spring framework, Collab, Joining your team or creating new team.Im open for offers and opportunities to creat or work in interesting projects for free**
-⚡ &nbsp;Fun fact: **Chrlie Charlie are you Kirk?**

 ### 🛠️ Tech Stack